 The authorized share capital of OPG consists of an unlimited number of common shares, the voting shares of the Company, and an unlimited number of non-voting Class A shares.
-As at December 31, 2018, OPG had 256,300,010 common shares and 18,343,815 Class A shares issued and outstanding, all of which are owned directly by the Province at a stated value of \$5,126 million and \$787 million, respectively.
+As at December 31, 2019, OPG had 256,300,010 common shares and 18,343,815 Class A shares issued and outstanding, all of which are owned directly by the Province, at a stated value of \$5,126 million and \$787 million, respectively.
 OPG is authorized to issue an unlimited number of common shares and Class A shares without nominal or par value.
 Holders of common shares are entitled to one vote per share at meetings of the shareholders of the Company.
+Any issue of new shares is subject to the consent of OPG's shareholder, the Province.

 The Company's Articles of Amalgamation were amended effective December 1, 2017 to allow for the creation and issuance of non-voting Class A shares to the Province in exchange for its equity injections.
 The Class A and common shares rank equally as to dividends on a share for share basis, and all dividends declared by OPG shall be declared in equal amounts per share on all outstanding shares without preference or distinction.
 Upon the liquidation, dissolution or wind-up of OPG, whether voluntary or involuntary, the holders of Class A shares and common shares are entitled to share equally, on a share for share basis, in all distributions of property and assets without preferences or distinction.
 Any issuance of new shares is subject to the consent of the Province.
-OPG is entitled to redeem outstanding Class A shares as may be approved by OPG's Board of Directors.
+OPG is entitled to redeem outstanding Class A shares as may be approved by the Board.